greenwolfe/OpenLab/README.txt

 6)  Progress tracker tab. (deprecated) ... but would be nice if it were the SBG gradebook, and LOM's showed up in the standards list) ... just use scheduling of main teacher-initiated assessments as the progress tracker.
 Focus just on the grouping and in-class/out-of-class features of the student activity view. (done)
 7)  Hover texts for standards, (activities?), hover text is group for calendar events (done) (maybe don't need this. detail on page for that standard or activity). (done ... do not need for standards and activities,as they will open in their own separate informatin page)
+**5)  Teacher view - drag assessment to main activities list (? or just require students to build their assessment and put it in their calendar?)
 ***invite and accept dialogs, also require selecting in-class and out-of-class, and some way this is highlighted in the calendar. (done)
 8)  Add links, to-do lists and comments to student activity view.
+10)  Make it an SBG gradebook ??? by allowing LOM's and comments, click on standard to see it's history.  click on assessment to see it's LOM's and comments, hover on assessment to see it's standards and LOM's, show LOM's in standards tab so organized by model,
 13)  Open Invitations counter and pop-up info box or drop down in header of student page. ... revise to put next to models and activities.
 15)  On logout should go back to main page and not stay on activity sub-page ... when following a link and returning to an activity, group info is not saved, causing an error.
 Return to just-me?
 18)  hover texts for links say "belongs to ..." just like the to-do items. (done)